EricWang12/Person-Vehicle-Tracking/README.md

 https://drive.google.com/drive/folders/1rSUEbi-ZsMgLg4ydVwZE-F7fRrP7yzzf?usp=sharing

+_(It's probably quite hard to visualize in Google Drive preview mode, please download to see in full resulotion)_

 The float in their names are the confidence thresholds used during the inference.

 The green/blue boxes are detections with each color representing a object identity (for visualization).